BYU-PCCL/cstv-dotfiles/README.md

   - If instead you decide to copy from another machine (as we have done in the past), use `rsync -azP ./*. ft@<hostname>:~/`.
 We use `rsync -azP` here because the -a flag includes the `-l` flag, which will preserve symlinks.
 This is important for us.
 - Reload daemon: `systemctl --user daemon-reload`

+## (Production only) Production SSH safety step

+We have a banner that will display at the beginning of any SSH session to reduce the incidence rate of footguns.

+As `remote`, copy files from `production-only/etc/ssh/` from dotfiles to `/etc/ssh/`.

+You will need to include the argument `-o SetEnv="FT_PRODUCTION=<(zero-padded date)(zero-padded 24-hour)>` on ssh/scp connections.
+For example, on the 10th of any month at 5 PM, this argument is `-o SetEnv="FT_PRODUCTION=1017`

 ## (Staging only) API setup

 As `ft`: